-๐Ÿ‡ง๐Ÿ‡พ Belarus visa for Brazil citizens
+๐Ÿ‡ง๐Ÿ‡พ Belarus visa for Brazilians

 Brazil passport holders must apply for a visa at a Belarus consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.